apache/beam-site/use/mobile-gaming-example.md

 Because some of our example pipelines use data files (like logs from the game server) as input, the event timestamp for each game might be embedded in the data--that is, it's a field in each data record.
 Those pipelines need to parse the event timestamp from each data record after reading it from the input file.

-For pipelines that read unbounded game data from a streaming source, the data source sets the intrinsic [timestamp](/learn/programming-guide/#pctimestamps) for each PCollection element to the appropriate event time.
+For pipelines that read unbounded game data from an unbounded source, the data source sets the intrinsic [timestamp](/learn/programming-guide/#pctimestamps) for each PCollection element to the appropriate event time.

 The Mobile Game example pipelines vary in complexity, from simple batch analysis to more complex pipelines that can perform real-time analysis and abuse detection.
 This section walks you through each example and demonstrates how to use Beam features like windowing and triggers to expand your pipeline's capabilites.